Nitin-Kumar7/ecom_laravel_product_api/README.md

 # Laravel E-commerce Product API (Nitin Kumar)

-This project consists of a rebust API built using Laravel, designed to manage and provide functionalities for e-commerce product data.
-It serves as a single-file PHP script that seamlessly adds a REST API to your MySQL/MariaDB, PostgreSQL, SQL Server, or SQLite database.
+This project consists of a rebust API built using Laravel, designed to manage and provide functionalities for e-commerce

 ## Features